 Read our June 2020 employee-owned company statement on Black Lives Matter.

-Our first step has been to create a Black Lives Matter Working Group, tasked with helping the company identify and move forward with specific long-term commitments:
+Our first step on a long journey was to create a Black Lives Matter Working Group internal to Community IT, tasked with helping the company identify and move forward with specific long-term commitments:

 Addressing racism and bias at Community IT